Purdue-CSUSB/CS-190-F2016/labs/lab6/README.md

 ## Step 4: A step backwards

-Now that you're this far you decide that you want the food to be read again instead of green.
+Now that you're this far you decide that you want the food to be red again instead of green.

 Run `git log`.
 Find the commit that you just committed (it should be the top one) and copy the commit hash.